This compact near-zero-energy home is designed for those looking to live well with minimal impact

 Plumber Mike Lombardi covers every step, from placing the wax ring to putting the lid on the toilet tank

-Use these tips on your next electrical rough-in project to keep your Romex-style cable from getting all kinked.
+Use these tips on your next electrical rough-in project to keep your Romex® brand cable or other non-metallic cables from getting all kinked.

 Get an inside look at each of the 2013 Fine Homebuilding HOUSES Award winners, including the best new home, best remodel, best energy-smart home, best small home, best retirement home, and our editor's choice